stsolovey/order_tracker/README.md

 ## Overview

-The WB Tech Order Tracker Service is a Golang-based service designed to track and display order details using a JSON-based data model.
+The Order Tracker Service is a Golang-based service designed to track and display order details using a JSON-based data model.
 The service leverages PostgreSQL for persistent storage, NATS JetStream for message streaming, and an in-memory cache for fast data retrieval.
 It also features a basic HTTP server to serve order data via a REST API.

 ### Features
 - **PostgreSQL Setup and Data Storage**: Persistent storage of order data.